CodeCaptainIO/Phaser3-Arcade-Groups/README.md

 Blogpost: https://www.codecaptain.io/blog/game-development/shooting-bullets-using-phaser-groups/518

-This demo shows how to work with groups in PhaserJS.
+This demo shows how to work with Arcade Physics groups in Phaser 3.

 # Features